dfigus/addon-tvheadend/README.md

 - [picons][picons]: Channel icons
 - [Comskip][comskip]: A tool to mark commercials in recordings (autoskipped in Kodi)
+- [Comchap & Comcut][comchap]: Utilities to add chapters or cut commercials based on detected commercials from Comskip
 - [StreamLink][streamlink]

 [:books: Read the full add-on documentation][docs]